x3a1n4/minr-docs/docs/tags.md

 ### <!-- minrdocs:website https://example.com --> – Website { #website data-toc-label="Website" }

 This symbol denotes that a utility has a website.
-Click on the text to open it.
+Click on the text to open the site.